 Gamblers in Florida have gone through an emotional roller coaster.

-There was a new gaming compact that expanded the state’s gambling options, a short-lived launch of an online sportsbook and even talk of the state’s first commercial casino coming to Jacksonville.
+A new gaming compact expanded the state’s gambling options, a short-lived launch of an online sportsbook and even talk of the state’s first commercial casino coming to Jacksonville.

 Given the political sentiment surrounding gambling in the state, it appears that a deal will get done at some point.
 And Florida sports betting will become a reality.